Insights · 8 min read

 • User error.
 Sometimes users can’t seem to figure out how to use your site or app so that it functions properly.
 Like it or not, they are going to blame your product for the failure.

 • Bugs.
 Some part of the site is broken.
 Perhaps it’s a JavaScript error.
 Perhaps a missing page.
-It's hard to say unless you do some forensics on your site (FullStory is built to help solve bugs).
+It's hard to say unless you do some forensics on your site (Fullstory is built to help solve bugs).

 5. It's taking too long to do [x]

 When it comes to web design, it's easy to turn a simple task into something overly complex or tedious.
+When it comes to web design, it’s easy to turn a simple task into something overly complex or tedious, disrupting the user flow.

 By Rube Goldberg - Collier's Magazine, Public Domain